-2.4.3 Problems in this phase of the procurement exercise are:

-- i) Preconceived criterion for lowest price. - ii) Lack of understanding and instructions in the submission of the two (2) envelope system with technical and financial submissions. - iii) Tender interviews requiring on-the-spot confirmation of prices, which can give an unfair advantage to the last tenderer to be interviewed. - iv) Alternate proposals that require impartial evaluation.

-2.4.4 Recommended solutions to the above-mentioned problems are the following:

-i) Criteria for selection

-Price alone should not be the criterion of selection.
-The current emphasis on lowest pricing in the evaluation and selection process can lead to problematic contract execution and disputes.
+- 2.4.3 Problems in this phase of the procurement exercise are: - a) Preconceived criterion for lowest price. - b) Lack of understanding and instructions in the submission of the two (2) envelope system with technical and financial submissions. - c) Tender interviews requiring on-the-spot confirmation of prices, which can give an unfair advantage to the last tenderer to be interviewed. - d) Alternate proposals that require impartial evaluation. - 2.4.4 Recommended solutions to the above-mentioned problems are the following: - a) Criteria for selection Price alone should not be the criterion of selection.
+Emphasis on lowest pricing in the evaluation and selection process can lead to problematic contract execution and disputes.
 Technical offer and capability, and some sort of peer recognition (e.g. accreditation, etc.) should be given due considerations.

-ii) Two envelope system
+b) Two envelope system